+Conflict & Dispute Resolution

 Twitter & This Course

 In order to encourage you to engage more fully with the course material outside of class time, we will all be using the social media site Twitter.
 In particular, I want you to use Twitter to post your thoughts about the course readings, ask questions when confused about those readings or other course elements, respond to your classmates' posts and questions, and connect course topics to current events.
 I assure you that making those connections will make this class far more interesting for all of us.
 I will be regularly checking on and responding to your tweets while using them to help me structure what I cover during class.
 Do feel free to follow me on Twitter (@ProfessorDEG).
 I also suggest that you use Twitter to follow not only people who share your interests but also leaders within your future fields.
-You may be surprised to see them post about ethical issues related to business and economics!
+You may be surprised to see them post about conflicts, negotiations, and other issues related to their areas of expertise!
 Very soon, I hope that you are even able to use knowledge gained from this class to post a response to them.

 For assessment purposes, you are required to tweet a minimum of 5 times between each class meeting.
 Tweets should be (1) relevant, (2) substantive, and (3) respectful.

-By relevant, I mean that it your tweet is clearly connected to business ethics or some other aspect of this course.
+By relevant, I mean that it your tweet is clearly connected to some aspect of conflict, negotiation, or the course.

+Not Relevant